PabloSancal/secretarIA/README.md

 [Nest] 67788  - 22/02/2025, 23:50:35     LOG [RouterExplorer] Mapped {/messages/all, GET} route +0ms
 [Nest] 67788  - 22/02/2025, 23:50:35     LOG [RoutesResolver] WhatsappController {/whatsapp}: +0ms
 [Nest] 67788  - 22/02/2025, 23:50:35     LOG [RouterExplorer] Mapped {/whatsapp/qrcode, GET} route +0ms
-{
-  Bf: '/home/pablo-linux/secretarIA/dist/models/deepseek-assistant.ModelFile',
-  exist: true
-}
 [Nest] 67788  - 22/02/2025, 23:50:35     LOG Model "deepseek_assistant" already exists.
 [Nest] 67788  - 22/02/2025, 23:50:35     LOG [NestApplication] Nest application successfully started +214ms
 [Nest] 67788  - 22/02/2025, 23:50:35     LOG [Main] SecretarIA running on PORT 3000
 [Nest] 67788  - 22/02/2025, 23:50:39     LOG [WhatsappService] Connection successful
 ```

 Once the application ends loading, and after the database is set a QR-Code should be opent in Google Chrome.
 Once the code is scanned by the Server-Side WhatsApp phone number the bot is set up and ready to use.

-## 🎨 Code Style & Projet Structure
+## 🎨 Code Style & Project Structure

-SecretarIA follows a **modular and scalable** approach using **NestJS**.
+SecretarIA follows a **modular** approach using **NestJS**.
 To maintain code quality and consistency, adhere to the following guidelines:

 ### 📌 General Guidelines
 - ✅ **TypeScript** as the primary language.